Georgia Sex Offender Laws

 A Brief Explainer on Georgia Sex Offender Laws

-The state of Georgia has a three-prong qualification criteria for sex offender status.
-If you are found by law to be in violation of any of them, you would be required to register for the sex offender registry in Georgia.
+The state of Georgia has three-prong qualification criteria for sex offender status.
+If you are found by law to violate any of them, you would be required to register for the sex offender registry in Georgia.
 Those three, cited in O.C.G.A. § 42-1-12 (a)(20) are:

-• Any individual who is required to register pursuant to subsection (e) of this Code section.
+- Any individual required to register under subsection (e) of this Code section.

-Starting with the first category, there are a significant number of statutes in Georgia that apply to the sentence.
-There are really two parts to this which include crimes against victims who are minors OR any dangerous sexual offense (dangerous sexual predator).
+Starting with the first category, a significant number of statutes in Georgia apply to the sentence.
+There are two parts to this which include crimes against victims who are minors OR any dangerous sexual offense (sexually dangerous predators).

 Some of the “criminal offenses against a victim who a minor” in Georgia include:

-• Use of a minor to engage in any sexually explicit conduct to produce any visual medium
+- Use of a minor to engage in any sexually explicit conduct to produce any visual medium depicting such conduct

-• Transmitting, making, selling, buying, or disseminating by means of a computer any descriptive or identifying information regarding a child for the purpose of offering or soliciting sexual conduct of or with a child or the visual depicting of such conduct
+- Transmitting, making, selling, buying, or disseminating using a computer any descriptive or identifying information regarding a child for the purpose of offering or soliciting sexual conduct of or with a child or the visual depicting of such conduct

 Some of the “dangerous sexual offenses” in Georgia include:

-• Any conduct which, by its nature, is a sexual offense against a victim who is a minor or an attempt to commit a sexual offense against a victim who is a minor.
+- Any conduct which, by its nature, is a sexual offense against a victim who is a minor or an attempt to commit a sexual offense against a minor victim.

 The 3rd Qualifier of Sex Offender Designation under Georgia Law

-The third element of the sex offender law registry designation in Georgia is intended to cover individuals who have moved into the State and is required to register as a sex offender by federal law, military law, tribal law, laws of another state or territory, or if they have been convicted of a crime against a minor victim or dangerous sexual offense in another state.
+The third element of the sex offender law registry designation in Georgia is intended to cover individuals who have moved into the State and are required to register as sexual offenders by federal law, military law, tribal law, laws of another state or territory, or if they have been convicted of a crime against a minor victim or dangerous sexual offense in another state.

 Computer or Electronic Pornography and Child Exploitation Prevention Act of 2007

-As mentioned previously, there are quite a few offenses crimes that may land an individual on the sex offender registry in Georgia, but we’re going to be focusing on the Computer or Electronic Pornography and Child Exploitation Prevention Act of 2007, and specifically O.C.G.A. § 16-12-100.2(d).
+As mentioned previously, there are quite a few offenses crimes that may land an individual on the sex offender registry in Georgia.
+Still, we’re going to be focusing on the Computer or Electronic Pornography and Child Exploitation Prevention Act of 2007, and specifically O.C.G.A. § 16-12-100.2(d).

-The law was introduced to Georgia in an effort to better protect children from adults who had found a new gateway for interaction with the introduction of the Internet.
-O.C.G.A. § 16-12-100.2 specifically discusses things like chat rooms, thumb drives, cell phones, video game systems, along with a number of other provisions intended to provide ample coverage in the digital age.
+The law was introduced to Georgia to better protect children from adults who had found a new gateway for interaction with the introduction of the Internet.
+O.C.G.A. § 16-12-100.2 specifically discusses things like chat rooms, thumb drives, cell phones, and video game systems, along with several other provisions intended to provide ample coverage in the digital age.

-You have likely heard this law cited in the news after one of the large raids conducted by law enforcement in the state of Georgia with names like “Operation Paladin” or “Operation Riptide.”
-The Georgia Bureau of Investigation’s Child Exploitation and Computer Crimes Unit (CEACC), the Georgia Internet Crimes Against Children (ICAC) Task Force often team up for multi-month operations going after computer-related sex crimes.
+You have likely heard this law cited in the news after one of the large raids conducted by law enforcement in Georgia with names like “Operation Paladin” or “Operation Riptide.”
+The Georgia Bureau of Investigation’s Child Exploitation and Computer Crimes Unit (C.E.A.C.C.) and the Georgia Internet Crimes Against Children (ICAC) Task Force often team up for multi-month operations going after computer-related sex crimes.

-These organizations will pose as underage individuals, conduct chats online with adults who are seeking sexual relations.
-Dateline NBC even made a show about this called To Catch a Predator where they teamed up with local law enforcement agencies in an attempt to catch adults.
+These organizations will pose as underage individuals and conduct chats online with adults seeking sexual relations.
+Dateline N.B.C. even made a show about this called To Catch a Predator, where they teamed up with local law enforcement agencies to catch adults.

 Georgia sex offender laws are serious business.
 Don’t gamble on your future, especially if you’ve been wrongly accused for a crime you did not commit.
 Contact an experienced lawyer as soon as you can for a free initial case review and to explore your legal rights and your possible case.